Occupation Double: Miscellaneous information

 The finale was marked by major controversy.
 Couples Dave and Odile and Georges-Olivier and Nancy were the finalists of Occupation Double Portugal.
 Before the winning couple was announced, Nancy said she wanted to withdraw and that she was not up to the prizes, considering them "too big."
 As she tried to leave, the host Pierre-Yves Lord, Georges-Olivier and her own family urged her to stay until the winning couple was announced.
 Although she and Georges-Olivier were the winners, they did not kiss.

 Season 9 (California, 2012)

 Miscellaneous information

-One of the highlights of this season was a party where Laurie, exasperated by Érika, shouted "Hey!
-Do you want me to get on my nerves?" ».
+One of the highlights of this season was a party where Laurie, exasperated by Érika, shouted "Hey! u want me to get on my nerves?" ».